Admission and studies

 The institute has close cooperation with the leading employers in the field (Estonian National Museum, Estonian Literary Museum, Estonian Theater Agency, Folk Culture Center, etc.), who offer students exciting internship opportunities.

-Admission to the master's programme Folklore and Heritage starts on January 2 and lasts until March 15.
+Admission to the master's programme Folkloristics and Applied Heritage Studies starts on January 2 and lasts until March 15.
 Submission of applications in Dreamapply.

 Curricula: